 Fig. 1.
 Possible forms of energy storage within an EFCG system.
-WGS: water gas shift; liq: liquid consumes a great deal of energy.
-In summary, the scale of energy storage in the form of PC (including the drying system) during feedstock preparation in the gasification unit of a CTM plant with a production of $1\times 10^6$ t of methanol per year will be about 17.3 MW.
+WGS: water-gas shift; liq: liquid.

+system to reduce moisture and prevent the agglomeration of PC.
+When the energy consumption of the drying system is included in the calculation, the total energy consumption for preparing 1 t of PC increases to 122.0 kW h showing that the drying system consumes a great deal of energy.
+In summary, the scale of energy storage in the form of PC (including the drying system) during feedstock preparation in the gasification unit of a CTM plant with a production of $1 \times 10^6$ t of methanol per year will be about 17.3 MW.
 It should be noted that the scale of energy storage in this paper (i.e., megawatt) is determined to be the power that the system can store.
-Therefore, renewable electric energy can be stored in the form of physical energy in PC to obtain a long-term energy storage system, which by using renewable energy to replace the fossil-based electricity currently used to pulverize coal can effectively reduce the industry's reliance on fossil-based electricity and thereby reduce $\mathrm{CO}2$ emissions.
+Therefore, renewable electric energy can be stored in the form of physical energy in PC to obtain a long-term energy storage system, which by using renewable energy to replace the fossil-based electricity currently used to pulverize coal can effectively reduce the industry's reliance on fossil-based electricity and thereby reduce CO2 emissions.